cogment/cogment-doc/src/cogment/cogment-api-guide.md

     # Retrieve the actors participating in the trial
     actors = environment_session.get_active_actors()

-    # Start the trial and send a default observation to all actors
+    # Start the trial and send a starting observation to all actors
     environment_session.start([("*", Observation())])

     # -- Event loop --
     async for event in environment_session.event_loop():
         if event.actions:
-            # `event.actions` is a list of the actions done by the actors (with a 1-1 matching)
+            # `event.actions` is a list of the actions done by the actors
             actions = event.actions
             if event.type == cogment.EventType.ACTIVE:
               # The trial is active, produce an observation in response to the actions